wikimatze/wikimatze.de/_posts/2011-10-22-email-client-in-java.md

   guess how to change the data)
 - the directory *Inbox MG* saves all read mails of the user MG, further accounts have to be created each in an own directory
-- *MailApi.java* is not necessary for the mail client, this will just be used to check the correctness of the POP3 settings via the terminal
+- *MailApi.java* is not necessary for the mail client, this will be used to check the correctness of the POP3 settings via the terminal
 - main cause of error messages:
   - wrong paths to your project